BoroBongo/105_SRE_Cloud_computing_AWS/README.md

 - Once you've built the image you can run it on your local machine on the port you'll specify
 - Refer to my [DockerHub repository](https://hub.docker.com/repository/docker/borobongo/docker-northwind-api) on how to set the microservice

+#### Docker compose

+- <b> Compose is a tool for defining and running multi-container Docker applications.
+With Compose, you use a YAML file to configure your application’s services. </b>
+- <b>With a single command, you create and start all the services from your configuration. </b>
+- To learn more about all the features of Compose, see the [tutorial](https://docs.docker.com/compose/)

 ### My DockerHub